unitedoperations/UnitedOperationsFramework/docs/missions/end-conditions.md

   - If any one of these conditions are met, this condition's ending text will be displayed.
 * All conditions
   - If all specified conditions are met, this condition's ending text will be displayed.

-If the extraction condition is enabled then it must be completed before an ending is evaluated in either mode.

 ### Casualty Percentages